alexdarie/framework-design-components/README.md

   Hosting URL: https://alexdarie-2251.web.app
 ```

+## Firebase storage and hosting

 Out data is stored on firebase, with a structure as depicted in the following screen capture.

 ![](https://github.com/alexdarie/framework-design-components/blob/main/readme-files/Screenshot%202022-06-08%20at%2016.50.39.png)

+The app is available at: https://alexdarie-2251.web.app/home

+## Results

 The final result resambles the following depiction.

 ![](https://github.com/alexdarie/framework-design-components/blob/main/readme-files/Screenshot%202022-06-08%20at%2016.55.01.png)

+## Support

+The album-view component works in all browsers (Chrome, Opera, Firefox, Safari etc.).